prasann/blog-next-js/content/_posts/70--langgraph-patterns-and-conventions.md

 ## 4. Use Reducers for List/Collection Updates

-**Principle**: Annotate collection fields to tell LangGraph how to merge updates.
+**Pattern**: Annotate collection fields to tell LangGraph how to merge updates.
+This prevents lost updates when parallel branches return list fragments.

 ```python
 # State definition with reducers